040 Processing Data with Pandas#

 Name: Extent, dtype: float64

-The code above has produced a mean value for each month of the year (1 is January, 2 is February, etc.).
+TThe code above produces a mean value for each month of the year (1 is January, 2 is February, etc.).
 Notice how the amount of ice reaches a maximum in November and a minimum in February.
-This might seem somewhat surprising to you, e.g., the maximum and minimum are not six months apart, as might be expected.
-Note, however, that when we grouped by month we included both Northern and Southern hemisphere measurements, so this mean will be the average across both hemispheres, and this can lead to an unintuitive outcome.
+This might seem somewhat surprising — the maximum and minimum are not six months apart, as might be expected.
+Note, however, that when we grouped by month we included both Northern and Southern Hemisphere measurements, so this mean will be the average across both hemispheres, which can lead to an unintuitive result.

-Let us say that we wanted to look at the sea ice extent for each month but separately for the northern and southern hemisphere.
+Let us say that we wanted to look at the sea-ice extent for each month but separately for the northern and southern hemispheres.
 We now want to group by both month and hemisphere.
 We can do this easily by passing a list of column names to the groupby() method,

 grouped = df.groupby(['hemisphere', 'Month'])